nogibjj/ids706-finalProject/teamwork-reflection/yuwens-reflection.md

 The discussion on areas for improvement was approached positively, fostering a shared commitment to heightened engagement and continuous learning.
 Bryce expressed readiness to participate more actively in strategic planning, Jingzhi and Levia conveyed their eagerness to deepen their technical knowledge, and I acknowledged the need to be more proactive in technical discussions.

 Our session concluded with a unanimous agreement to implement more structured team meetings, engage in role rotations to enhance understanding of each other's challenges, and conduct regular peer reviews.
 This collective commitment underscores our dedication to sustained growth and collaborative success as a team.

+Looking ahead, my commitment extends to leveraging these experiences not only to enrich my technical comprehension and documentation skills but also to continue driving excellence in architectural planning and data analysis.
+As we collectively work towards the success of our project, I am enthusiastic about contributing my expertise in these vital aspects for the continued growth and achievement of our team objectives.